naipmoro/gramm/README.md

 ```console
 $ mvn package
 ```
-The executable `gramm.jar` will be created in the `/target` directory (the other created jar, `original-gramm.jar`, isn't a standalone executable and can be ignored).
-If you prefer to run tests prior to building the jar, run:
+The executable `gramm-x.y.z.jar` will be created in the `/target` directory (ignore the second created jar, `original-gramm-x.y.z.jar`; it isn't a standalone executable).
+If you prefer to run tests prior to building the jar,
+run:
 ```console
 $ mvn package -DskipTests=false
 ```